savonet/blog/_posts/2023-10-21-a-better-liquidsoap-developer-experience.md

 (Jump to [the configuration part](#tldr) if you want to skip the story!)

 I have to admit: I am sort of a cave dweler when it comes to developer setup.
-For years, my only was `vim`, with minimal syntax coloring and _very_ little bells and whistles.
+For years, my only setup was `vim`, with minimal syntax coloring and _very_ little bells and whistles.
 I like it like that, I feel like automation, for me, gets in the way of thinking.
 It might take you a minute to go look at the doc or type a long chunk of text etc. But, during that time, my brain is active and thinking about what I am actually doing.